 Blog

-SCIM vs JIT: What’s the Difference
+SCIM vs JIT: key differences explained

 Exploring the differences between JIT and SCIM, how they function, and how to choose which one to support.

 In this article, we’ll break down the differences between JIT and SCIM, discuss how they work, and look at their pros and cons to help you decide which one you should support.
+We will also see what SCIM brings to the table even if you are already using JIT and SAML group role assignment.

-JIT (Just-In-Time) provisioning automates the creation of user accounts, and as the name suggests, it does this on the fly during the user’s first login.
-Your app uses the data from the SSO provider to create the account.
+Just-In-Time provisioning (JIT) automates the creation of user accounts, and as the name suggests, it does this on the fly during the user’s first login using SSO.
+Admins don’t have to pre-provision accounts before the user accesses an app.

 What is SCIM?